-Record Currency Management Limited response to Second Consultation Paper on Draft Regulatory Technical Standards on risk-mitigation techniques for OTC-derivative contracts not cleared by a CCP under Article 11(15) of Regulation (EU) No 648/2012
+Millennium Global Investments Limited response to Second Consultation Paper on Draft Regulatory Technical Standards on risk-mitigation techniques for OTC-derivative contracts not cleared by a CCP under Article 11(15) of Regulation (EU) No 648/2012

-Record Currency Management Limited ("Record") is a leading independent currency management firm managing EUR 51.6 billion, at 31 March 2015, for institutional investor clients in the UK, continental Europe, North America and Asia.
-The principal activities undertaken by Record are passive and dynamic currency hedging services for pension funds and other institutional investors, which seek to reduce or eliminate the currency risk associated with international equity and fixed income investing, and currency for return products.
-Record always acts as agent for its clients, rather than as principal.
+Millennium Global Investments Limited ("Millennium Global") is a leading independent currency management firm, founded in 1994.
+As at 30 June 2015, the firm has EUR 12.5 billion in currency assets under management, for institutional investors from the UK, continental Europe, North America, Asia and Australia.
+Millennium Global provides bespoke currency management solutions including passive, dynamic and strategic currency hedging, which seek to reduce or eliminate the currency risk associated with international investing, and active currency overlay and alpha products for pension funds, corporates and other institutions.
+Millennium Global always acts as agent for its clients, rather than as principal.

-Record continues to be highly concerned that the draft Regulatory Technical Standards ("RTS") are unduly burdensome and onerous on EU pension funds and other institutional investors undertaking currency hedging, to the likely extent of discouraging some investors from undertaking this prudent risk management activity altogether.
+Millennium Global continues to be highly concerned that the draft Regulatory Technical Standards ("RTS") are unduly burdensome and onerous on EU pension funds and other institutional investors undertaking currency hedging, to the likely extent of discouraging some investors from undertaking this prudent risk management activity.

 Currency hedging by pension funds is almost universally undertaken with a portfolio of foreign exchange forwards and foreign exchange swaps (as referred to in Article 5 GEN (a) and (b)), since these instruments offer pension funds the ability to tailor contract maturities to meet their own liquidity schedules, unlike e.g. futures contracts.
-Furthermore these instruments allow for well-established risk mitigation techniques, including diversification by counterparty to reduce presettlement risk, master agreements with netting clauses to minimise pre-settlement risk in the event of default, and the use of Continuous Linked Settlement effectively to eliminate settlement risk.
+Furthermore these instruments allow for well-established risk mitigation techniques, including diversification by counterparty, to reduce pre-settlement risk, master agreements with netting clauses to minimise pre-settlement risk in the event of default, and the use of Continuous Linked Settlement effectively to eliminate settlement risk.